Our changing world

 Food

-Pesticides such as glyphosate, herbicides, insecticides, and antifungal agents
+Pesticides such as glyphosate, herbicides, insecticides, and other agents.

-Components that feed unhealthy gut bugs such as certain sugars (granulated, cane, and maple syrup), and phenols (compounds derived from certain foods and chemicals).
+Components that feed unhealthy gut bugs such as certain sugars (granulated and refined sugars), and phenols (compounds derived from certain foods and chemicals).

-In addition to our food being lower in nutrients, we understand that our bodies require more nutrients today than ever before.
+In addition to our food being lower in nutrients, our bodies require more nutrients today than ever before.

 Toxins

-Over the last 70 years, the manufacture and use of toxic chemicals have become more pervasive in daily life.
-The US currently has more than 85,000 chemicals in use, with an additional 2,000 chemicals introduced each year.
-They surround us, and regrettably, we absorb significant amounts of them annually through the consumption of food and drinks, the use of products on our skin and in our homes, and the medications we take.
-Our medical system has failed to adequately warn individuals of the assault these toxins impose on their bodies, jeopardizing both their health and well-being, as well as that of their future child.
+Over the last 70 years, the use of toxic chemicals have become more pervasive in daily life.
+The US currently has more than 85,000 chemicals in use, with approximately 2,000 new chemicals introduced each year.
+We absorb significant amounts of them through food and drinks, the use of products on our skin and in our homes, and the medications we take.
+Our medical system has failed to warn us of the assault these toxins impose on our bodies, jeopardizing both the health of both us and our children.

-The umbilical cord blood serves as a baby’s lifeline, delivering nourishment and oxygen from the mother while removing waste and toxins from the developing body.
-Studies conducted on umbilical cord blood have identified 287 chemicals, among which 180 are known to cause cancers in humans or animals, 217 are toxic to the brain or nervous system, and 208 cause birth defects or abnormal development in animals.
+The umbilical cord blood serves as a baby’s lifeline, delivering nourishment and oxygen from mama while removing waste and toxins from the developing body.
+Studies conducted on umbilical cord blood have identified 287 chemicals, 180 of which are known to cause cancers in humans or animals, 217 are toxic to the brain or nervous system, and 208 cause birth defects or abnormal development in animals.

 Chemical toxins are linked to a growing list of chronic health conditions and diseases, including:

-- Birth defects and developmental disorders, including Autism, PDD NOS, ADD, and ADHD, impaired mental development, poor memory, lower IQ, and associated learning disabilities.
+Birth defects and developmental disorders, including autism, ADD, and ADHD, impaired mental development, poor memory, lower IQ, and associated learning disabilities.

 “We know the developing fetus is one of the most vulnerable populations, if not the most vulnerable, to environmental exposure.
 Their organ systems aren’t mature and their detox methods are not in place, so cord blood gives us a good picture of exposure during this most vulnerable time of life.”